Gigaspaces/xap-docs/site-hugo/content/sbp/grafana-influxdb-ie-kubernetes.markdown

 Monitoring a production environment of any system requires inspecting many statistics; InsightEdge and XAP are no different.
 The Web Management Console collects and displays various data grid metrics by polling the system's components, but these statistics have some limitations:

-- **History** - Statistics are polled and aggregated in memory at runtime, so they're limited to a few minutes of history, whereas in production users often need at least several dayss worth of statistics.
+- **History** - Statistics are polled and aggregated in memory at runtime, so they're limited to a few minutes of history, whereas in production users often need at least several days' worth of statistics.
 - **Persistency** - If the web server goes down, all statistics are lost.
 - **Scalability** - The web server gathers statistics by polling each component.
 This approach is not scalable, and does not behave well on large clusters.